jadielam/scientific-workflows/README.md

 > **KILLED**: The user killed the action after it started executing.

 ### The Action Scraper
 Every certain amount of time, the action scraper will query the database to find available actions and add them to the queue.
 Available actions are actions that are in the **READY** state, or actions that have been in the **PROCESSING** state for a long time.
-The reason why we add actions that have been in the **PROCESSING** state for a long time is that potentially another ActionManager in another server started processing those actions, but that server died before finishing processing them.
+The reason why we add actions that have been in the **PROCESSING** state for a long time is to account for the rare case where another ActionManager in another process started processing those actions, but the process died before finish processing them.

 Before adding the action to the queue, the action scraper attempts to update the state of the action in the database to **PROCESSING**.
 If the update fails because the action entity has changed in the database after it was queried by the scraper, then the scraper drops the action and does not add it to the Action Manager queue.
 Otherwise, if the update is successful, the action is added to the Action Manager queue.
 To illustrate how this synchronization technique is valid, consider the following example with ActionScrapers **A** and **B** and their corresponding action managers.
 Both scrapers **A** and **B** query the database for ready actions and both find action **a1** to be in the **READY** state.
 Without loss of generality, assume that **A** is the first scraper to update the state of action **a1** to **PROCESSING**.
 When **B** also attempts to update the state of action **a1**, it will realize that action **a1** has already been changed by someone else, and it will immediately drop it.

 > The synchronization technique described and exemplified in the above paragraph will be used multiple times by different components of the system.
 In general, that synchronization pattern can be applied in situations where multiple processes can potentially move an object **o** from state **S1** to state **S3** (in the previous example **S1** would be equivalent to our  **READY** state, and **S3** to our **SUBMITTED** state) but only one of the process should be allowed to do it.
 In order to solve the problem we create an intermediate state **S2** (**PROCESSING** in our case), and we let all the processes compete to be the first to change the state of **o** to **S2**.
 All the loosing processes drop the processing of object **o**, and the winning process carries on.

 ### The Action Submitter
 The Action Manager is constantly taking new elements from the queue and passing them to the Action Submitter threads that take care of submitting the actions to Hadoop.
-The decision of including in the queue actions that have been in the **PROCESSING** state for a long time makes the design of the Action Submitter more careful.
+The decision to include in the queue actions that have been in the **PROCESSING** state for a long time makes the design of the Action Submitter more careful.
 The submitter first attempts to update the state of the action to **SUBMITTED** in the database.
 If it succeeds, then it actually submits the action to Hadoop.
 If there is an error while submitting the action, then it changes the state of the action back to **READY**, which gives that action the opportunity to be picked again by an Action Scraper at some point later on.
 As an area of future improvement, a ceiling should be imposed over the number of times an action fails when submitted to the cluster, otherwise, the system will keep trying to submit the action forever.

 ## The Workflow Manager
 Now that we have explained the Action Manager, we are in a better shape to understand the workings of the workflow manager.
 The workflow manager receives the workflows submitted to the system and determines which of the actions from the workflow need to actually be submitted to Hadoop for computation.
 Those actions are inserted into the database and can initially be in one of two states: **WAITING** or **READY**.
 If they are in a **READY** state, any active **Action Manager** will pick them up and submit them to the cluster for computation.
 If they are in a **WAITING** state they will eventually be submitted for execution once their parents finish executing.
 The process of how actions in the **WAITING** state are notified that their parents finish executing will be discussed later when we discuss the **Callback System**.